K-Zimny/Jubilee-Austen/readme.md

-Jubilee Austen's Portfolio
+<h1>Jubilee Austen's Portfolio</h1>

-HTML and CSS Portfolio Website
+<h3>HTML and CSS Portfolio Website</h3>

-Site can be view at:
+Site can be view at: https://k-zimny.github.io/Jubilee-Austen-Portfolio/

 File Description:

-"Clean and concise, this portfolio design gives the viewer important information without the clutter.
-Quickly and easily find out about them, their work, and how to get in contact.!"
+<em>"Clean and concise, this portfolio design gives the viewer important information without the clutter.
+Quickly and easily find out about them, their work, and how to get in contact."</em>